lifeinink/my-e-cv/markdown/customised_news_podcast.md

         return "Content unavailable."
 ```
 ### LLM Generates News Podcast ::PROMPT
-The news articles were then added to a prompt for Mistral-7B Instruct v0.3 using HuggingFace's serverless inference API.
-The prompt was iterated on to attempt to improve the quality of the podcast using canonical form instructions (topical rails).
+Mistral-7B Instruct v0.3 was prompted with instructions to make a podcast script using the news articles via HuggingFace’s serverless inference API.
+The prompt was iterated on to improve the quality of the podcast using canonical form instructions (topical rails).
 ```python
 #Prompt a LLM to make a summary of the news based on my interests and the collected articles
 def proompt(content, secret):